 Insurance companies and appraisers sometimes scam their customers to make more money.
 Here's a story about how my homeowner's insurance premium got raised without my consent.

-I've always trusted my insurance company, which I'll call TRICKY DICK in this article, to do the right thing.
-After all, I've been a client of theirs for almost 20 years.
+I've always trusted my insurance company, which I'll call TRICKY DICK, to do the right thing.
+After all, I've been a client of theirs for 22 years.
 They've benefited from my growth in assets and I now have auto insurance, homeowner's insurance, valuable personal property insurance and an umbrella policy with them.
 Furthermore, I've got a relatively large chunk of change in CDs deposited with them as well.

-When I asked the Tricky Dick insurance woman how much the building costs are for her area in Colordao, she said $100-$200/sqft.
+When I asked the Tricky Dick insurance woman how much the building costs are for her area in Colorado, she said $100-$200/sqft.
 Exactly, so why the F does Tricky Dick think it costs 4-6x more to build a house in San Francisco?
 It's not like California has special wonder board, windows, nails, tiles, roofing, and wood.
-Building costs are roughly the same, and only the labor might be higher.
+The materials are largely the same.
+But the labor is slightly higher, not 4-6X higher.

 She sheepishly agreed and said she'd look into it.

 This is what really pisses me off.
 Despite telling Tricky Dick to look up my house on the SF county records to see the real square footage, she said it is up to me to prove the real size of my house!

 Her company prevents her from logging on to the SF county records, Zillow, and all these other online real estate companies because of “security” reason.
 It is absolutely ludicrous that I have to fight the crooked home inspector's assessment.

 Good thing I have an appraisal report from last year when I refinanced, detailing the floor plans, square footage and all the details within my house.
 If I didn't, I'd have to go spend $700 to get an appraisal and then send it in.
 What a waste of time and money!